PRS Silver Sky: Reception

 With photos having leaked ahead of the Silver Sky's announcement in March 2018, many guitarists took to online message boards and social media to express disapproval over the Silver Sky's similarities to the Stratocaster, with commentators dismissing the guitar as a Strat copy with the "wrong" headstock and claiming the guitar is a "betrayal" of both Fender and PRS.
 PRS's chief operating officer, Jack Higginbotham, later acknowledged the similarities to the Strat as the elephant in the room, but argued the Silver Sky was not simply a copy but instead represented a re-examining of every facet of the Strat's design while adding "PRS-isms" such as the bird inlays and three-tuners-to-a-side headstock.
 Mayer was not surprised by the backlash: "The initial response to the Silver Sky was pretty negative because people tend to resist anything new...
 Truth is, I don't think guitarists are really saying they don't like the Silver Sky.
 They're just reacting.
 I've seen the lifespan of people's negative reactions enough to understand what it means.
 What most people are really asking is, 'What is this?
 What are you trying to do?'
 You just need to get through the period that people register their confusion and dissent."
 Company founder Paul Reed Smith noted that the public perception of the Silver Sky changed dramatically for the positive when Mayer live-streamed its first demo.

 In a 2018 review, Guitar World acknowledged the Silver Sky's similarities to the Stratocaster, but approvingly noted its design changes and unique mid-range clarity compared to Fender's guitars.
-Guitar World dismissed any controversy, writing, "For aficionados of the classic three single-coil pickup solidbody guitar design, this is truly one of the finest examples ever produced."
+The piece dismissed any controversy, concluding, "For aficionados of the classic three single-coil pickup solidbody guitar design, this is truly one of the finest examples ever produced."
+Guitar World later included the Silver Sky in its 2025 list of the 50 best pieces of guitar gear of the century so far.

+Fender copyright claim

+In May 2026, the Fender issued a cease and desist order to PRS regarding the Silver Sky after Fender won a default judgment in a copyright claim over the Stratocaster shape in German court.
+As a result, cease and desist letters were issued to a number of manufacturers and builders whose Stratocaster-style guitars, Fender claimed, violated their copyright on the guitar shape.
+A report in the Wall Street Journal stated that PRS "disagrees with Fender’s assessment and declined to comment further."